-The ICAAP is subject to review and challenge by both the executive management team (ALCO and ExCo) and the Board, through its Audit, Risk and Conduct Sub-Committee.
+The ICAAP is subject to review and challenge by both the executive management team and the Board, through the relevant committees.
 The report is submitted to the PRA, which periodically revisits the Total Capital Requirement for the Bank in the light of the most recent ICAAP and the regulator's own supervisory processes (C-SREP).